 ;; check if a variable is defined (boundp 'auto-mode-alist) ; t (boundp 'default-input-method) ; t (boundp 'nil) ; t (boundp 'xyz) ; nil

-The fboundp actually check a symbol's function cell.
-Similarly, the boundp checks a symbol's value cell.
+actually check a symbol's function cell.
+Similarly, the boundp

-〔☛ Emacs Lisp Symbol〕
+[see Emacs Lisp Symbol]

 Check if a “feature” is loaded.